AlexFielder/MyFirstInventorAddin/README.md

 2) how to add a button to the Inventor ribbonbar.
 3) how to add a dockablewindow containing a Windows Form with a couple of dialogue boxes.

-It has since been worked on for several hours to create the current build available (as of 2017-03-21 this exists in the JamesSmith branch)
+It has since been worked on for several hours to create the current build available (Merged to reflect current progress of JamesSmith branch on 2017-04-25)